 The Kiddie Tax applies to all children through age 17, some children through age 18, and some students through age 23.
 It applies to “unearned income,” which includes not only investment income but also income from fellowships, scholarships, and training grants.

-This means that a graduate student under the age of 23 whose income is from a fellowship may be taxed not at the ordinary income rates that they will be at age 24+ but rather at the rates designed to apply to estates and trusts.
+This means that a graduate student under the age of 23 whose income is from a fellowship may be taxed not at the ordinary income rates that they will be at age 24+ but rather at their parents’ marginal tax rate (if it is higher than their own).

 Who Has to Pay the Kiddie Tax?